fkie-cad/FACT_core/README.md

 The Firmware Analysis and Comparison Tool (formerly known as Fraunhofer's Firmware Analysis Framework (FAF)) is intended to automate most of the firmware analysis process.
 It unpacks arbitrary firmware files and processes several analysis.
 Additionally it can compare several images or single files.
+More information can be found on our [website](https://fkie-cad.github.io/FACT_core/).

 Thereby unpacking, analysis and compares are based on plug-ins guaranteeing maximal flexibility and expandability.